Best Practices & Strategies

 3. Carefully reflect on your lesson and students you teach.
 Are there some tools mentioned that might support their learning?
 If so, add them to your graphic organizer, and to your lesson plan template in the Procedure section.

 Number line example:

 4. Explore two or three of the nine strategies listed below in the chart.
 Use the links listed below the chart to identify some of the technologies that support these "Best Teaching Practices."
-Add some of the tools to your graphic organizer.

 - Setting Objectives & Providing Feedback

 - Cooperative Learning